CADO: From Imitation to Cost Minimization for Heatmap-based Solvers in Combinatorial Optimization: Abstract

 \section{Abstract}

 Heatmap-based solvers have emerged as a promising paradigm for Combinatorial Optimization (CO).
-However, we argue that the dominant Supervised Learning (SL) training paradigm suffers from a fundamental objective mismatch: minimizing imitation loss (e.g., cross-entropy) does not guarantee solution cost minimization.
+However, we argue that the dominant Supervised Learning (SL) training paradigm suffers from a systematic objective mismatch: minimizing imitation loss (e.g., cross-entropy) does not guarantee solution cost minimization.
 We dissect this mismatch into two deficiencies: Decoder-Blindness (being oblivious to the non-differentiable decoding process) and Cost-Blindness (prioritizing structural imitation over solution quality).
-We empirically demonstrate that these intrinsic flaws impose a hard performance ceiling.
+We empirically characterize these intrinsic flaws and show that they impose a performance limitation.
 To overcome this limitation, we propose CADO (\textbf{C}ost-\textbf{A}ware \textbf{D}iffusion models for \textbf{O}ptimization), a streamlined Reinforcement Learning fine-tuning framework that formulates the diffusion denoising process as an MDP to directly optimize the post-decoded solution cost.
 We introduce Label-Centered Reward, which repurposes ground-truth labels as unbiased baselines rather than imitation targets, and Hybrid Fine-Tuning for parameter-efficient adaptation.
-CADO achieves state-of-the-art performance across diverse benchmarks, validating that objective alignment is essential for unlocking the full potential of heatmap-based solvers.
+CADO achieves state-of-the-art performance across diverse benchmarks, showing that objective alignment significantly improves the quality of SL-trained heatmap solvers.